luminainterface/luminainterface/README.md

-Lumina: A Sacred Interface Between Hu man and Machine Intelligence
+Lumina: A Sacred Interface Between Human and Machine Intelligence Overview
- Overview
  Lumina is a revolutionary framework that bridges human conscious ness and artificial intelligence through mathematical principles,